tinko26/ao/docs/api/src/ao_sys/ao_task.h.md

 ...

 - pending state:
 - when a task is running, a state transition might not be possible immediately.
-First, the task must be switched out, which is a scheduler function, which can be executed in the context of a task switch interrupt, only.
+First, the task must be switched out, which is a scheduler function, which can be executed in the context of a task interrupt, only.
 - task blocks
 - task yields
 - task suspends itself